 Free tools are fine but at some point, LinkedIn may not be able to provide you the nitty-gritty information you’re looking for.
 RollWorks has a database with over 18 million accounts and 320 million contacts.
 Instead of just scratching the surface with your research, you’ll get access to reliable B2B data and high-quality leads.

 We know all too well how time-consuming it can be to create a new ABM campaign.
-But the good news is that it will actually save you time in the long-run.
-That’s because you won’t be wasting energy and resources on leads that have little to no chance of converting.
+But the good news is that it will actually save you time in the long run.
+That’s because you won’t be wasting energy and resources on out-of-date lead generation campaigns that result in leads that have little to no chance of converting.

 If you need to navigate the world of account-based platforms, RollWorks has the resources you need.
 We can ensure that you get connected to the right accounts and close more deals at a faster rate.
 To learn more, feel free to get in touch with one of our sales reps or request a demo.